Skip to main content

 What does the physical lockout switch do?

 The physical lockout switch is used to enable/disable remote access for controlling downstream power.
-Certain use cases where a user doesn't want to control the downstream power can physically disable the feature.
+For certain use cases where a user doesn't want to control the downstream power, the feature can be physically disabled by pointing the arrow to the "locked" icon.

-Please use a flat head screw driver to toggle the switch between states.
+A flat head screwdriver should be used to toggle the switch between states.

 How much power does the MT40 itself draw?